theBowja/genshin-db/examples.md

       'If Ningguang has any Star Jades, unleashing a Charged Attack will cause the Star Jades to be fired at the enemy as well, dealing additional DMG.\n' +
       '\n' +
       '**Plunging Attack**\n' +
-      'Gathering the might of Geo, Ningguang plunges towards the ground from mid-air, damaging all enemies in her path.
+      'Gathering the might of Geo, Ningguang plunges towards the ground from mid-air, damaging all opponents in her path.
 Deals AoE Geo DMG upon impact with the ground.',
     attributes: ''
   },
   combat2: {